bartpaeleman/CSL_UoL/README.txt

 I also found a very interesting online visual CSL editor: http://steveridout.com/csl/visualEditor/

-My current version is attached to my post, for anyone interested to use it.
-If you extend the code or find errors that can improve this for the benefit of us all, please do share it!
+For anyone interested to use it, if you extend the code or find errors that can improve this for the benefit of us all, please do share it here!

 Enjoy...